-Northern Arizona is home to a number of Arizona’s state parks and is a great place to cool off!
+If you’re trying to escape the summer heat, look toward Northern Arizona and cool off amid Arizona’s most scenic summer vacation destinations!
 Both the high desert country surrounding Dead Horse Ranch State Park, and the riparian zone along the Verde River are loaded with trails, tons of unique and beautiful wildlife and birds, and the fishing is typically very good for a variety of species in the lagoons and along the river.
 There is plenty of shade here thanks to a canopy of cottonwood and sycamore trees throughout the park and along the Verde River.

-As the high desert extends north-eastward toward Red Rock State Park, the rusty colored rocks of the Sedona area tell a striking story of history and discovery.
+As the high desert extends north-eastward toward Red Rock State Park, the rust-colored rocks of the Sedona area tell a striking story of history and discovery.
 Hit the trails at Red Rock, enjoy the natural, laid-back vibe, and witness the tale of conservation in action.
 Head north up State Route 89A, where the trees get taller, the temperature drops, and the cool waters of Oak Creek are within reach for an afternoon of relaxation and enjoyment at Slide Rock State Park.
-Take a slide, enjoy a picnic, and take with you beautiful memories of an iconic Arizona location.
+Try the world-renowned natural water slide, enjoy a picnic by Oak Creek, and make beautiful memories at this iconic high country park.